It goes like this: If you're recording with a microphone then you need to use a preamplifier, no questions asked.

 The preamp exists due to a characteristic of all microphones...
 They record a mic-level signal.

 We were saying, microphones record their signals in at mic-level.
 What happens is that acoustic waves come vibrating through the air and jiggle a diaphragm back and forth.
 This moves a magnet in a wire coil and this generates an electrical signal.
 But this signal is very weak, so weak that it gets it's own name... mic-level.
+The situation is the same with instrument-level signals.

 Now, all of our recording gear from compressors, equalizers, analog-to-digital converters, the works... it all expects a line-level signal.
 A line-level signal is at a much higher voltage, which is to say a louder volume.
 This is the type of signal coming out of electric guitars and keyboards for instance.